HaScheme -- Call By Name Scheme

 -- Revisedⁿ Reports on the Algorithmic Language Scheme (n ≥ 3, 1986–)

-For instance, the following map implementation is both valid HaScheme
+For example, the following map implementation is both valid HaScheme

 (importing (hascheme base)) and Scheme (importing (scheme base)):